ibm-cloud-docs/vpc/byok-about-data-encryption.md

 * With the VPC infrastructure, you can create and start 1,000 instances with customer-managed encrypted boot volumes within minutes.
 * Because the hypervisor manages the encryption and decryption, the guest OS does not have to modify the data.
 The guest OS has no knowledge that encryption is occurring.

-**Choice of key management service:**

-* You choose the [key management service (KMS)](#kms-for-byok) that you want to use.
-You can select {{site.data.keyword.keymanagementserviceshort}}, a public multi-tenant KMS that is FIPS 140-2 L3 compliant, or the more secure {{site.data.keyword.hscrypto}}, which is FIPS 140-2 L4 compliant.
-* The KMS instance that contains your root key can reside outside of the region where the encrypted volume exists.
-However, for best performance and security, use keys in the [same region as the {{site.data.keyword.block_storage_is_short}} volumes](#byok-cross-region-keys).

 **Key rotation and audit tracking:**

 * You can manually rotate your root keys with the API or from the CLI, or set up a rotation policy to automatically rotate your keys.
 Rotating keys replaces the root key's original cryptographic material and generates new material.
 For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).